Hey, I’m a coach!

 Leonard fits the description because he was capable of lateral thinking, transferring knowledge the financial field to the general self help field.
 He had a knowledge of many different disciplines, including business, psychology and personal development.
 And he was pivotal in the spread of coaching by word of mouth in the 1990s.
 According to Brock, “Leonard’s contribution as a transmitter was codifying, popularizing, and globalizing the discipline of coaching.”
 Her interviewees give Leonard credit for popularizing coaching.

-John Whitmore, Graham Alexander and the GROW model
+John Whit more, Graham Alexander and the GROW model

 Where Thomas Leonard was pivotal in the US, John Whitmore and Graham Alexander were influential in spreading coaching in the UK and Europe.
-European flags

 Significantly, Whitmore and Alexander “transmitted” the ideas of originator Timothy Gallwey’s book the Inner Game of Tennis.
 According to Brock, “Trained by Gallwey, Whitmore and Alexander brought the Inner Game approach to Britain in 1981 and called it coaching.”